 Our space is open to the community.
 The stations are often used by families after school hours.
-The evidence being fantastic structures left behind in the Messy Materials station, sand castles and mud pies left at the Dirt and Digging Area, and buildings created from sticks, stones, and shells on display in the Building Area and Nature Art station.
+The evidence being fantastic structures left behind in the Messy Materials station, sandcastles and mud pies left at the Dirt and Digging Area, and creations made from sticks, stones, and shells on display in the Building Area and Nature Art station.

 This spring the outdoor classroom was a part of the district’s community block party.
 Residents were lured to our natural setting by free “make your own sundaes,” but stayed to enjoy the activities at the many outdoor classroom stations.
 We also invited the community to a fall open house.
 Under our site’s beautiful fall foliage, we served cider and donuts and opened the outdoor classroom stations for use.
 The event’s purpose was to raise awareness about the benefits of spending time in nature.
 We also used this event to recruit members to our newly formed “Friends of the AOC (Alexander’s Outdoor Classroom)”.
 This group will be used as a resource for volunteers to help with teaching in nature and maintaining our stations and gardens.